Théo Zidane

-Théo Zidane Fernández (born 18 May 2002) is a French professional footballer who plays as a midfielder for Real Madrid Castilla.
+Théo Zidane (born 18 May 2002) is a French professional footballer who plays as a midfielder for Córdoba.
+He is the son of former Real Madrid and French midfielder Zinedine Zidane.

 Early life

-Théo Zidane was born on 18 May 2002 in Marseille.
+Théo Zidane was born on 18 May 2002 in Aix-en-Provence.
 He is the third son of former French footballer Zinedine Zidane.
 He has 3 brothers, Enzo, Luca, and Elyaz who are all professional footballers.

 Club career

 Zidane is a youth product of Canillas, and moved to the youth academy of Real Madrid in 2010.
 He started playing with the Real Madrid B in September 2020.
 He started training with Real Madrid's first team in February 2021 when his father was the manager of the club.
+He featured as a substitute in a La Liga fixture in December 2023, but did not appear on the field, and never made a first team appearance for the club.

+On 11 July 2024, Zidane signed a two-year contract with Segunda División side Córdoba CF.

 International career

-Zidane was born in France, and is of Algerian and Spanish descent.
-He is a youth international for France, having represented the France U16s, U17s, and U20s.
+Zidane is a youth international for France, having represented the France U16s, U17s, and U20s.
 He represented the France U17s at the 2019 UEFA European Under-17 Championship.

 Style of play

-A midfielder like his father, Zidane is a great finisher and has a varied repertoire in the box.
-He is a goalscorer, and known for his speed.
+A midfielder like his father Zinedine Zidane, he was described by Real Madrid's website as a great finisher with a varied repertoire in the box, a goalscorer, and known for his speed.